 That being said, you can arrange tours to see Mount Etna, especially in the summer and it’s well worth seeing if you’re into geological history.

 Pisa and its famous leaning tower have become a symbolic representation of Italy across the globe.
 Plus, it’s pretty unique in how it looks like it’s gonna fall over.

 Now, Pisa’s historic town is relatively small and can be explored in as little as 1-2 days, which makes it a perfect place to stop en route between Cinque Terre and Florence.

 Once here, explore the Pisa Baptistry, The Leaning Tower and San Sisto that’s totally gorgeous.
 Oh, and don’t forget to strike that cheesy pose when you’re there of course.

-In my opinion, Venice is unlike any other city across the world!
+In my opinion, Venice is unlike any other city in the world!

 Its famed canals, labyrinthine streets, Venetian architecture and gondolas make it a great city to explore over a few days.

 Now, whilst you can’t drive in Venice, the city is very easily explored by foot.
 Yes, you will get lost and no doubt has no clue where you’re heading but that’s all part of the fun of exploring here.